Wine detail

 Syrah

-Right now: In 2026, the 2003 La Grange des Pères is past its projected peak of 2014-2025, now in the mature drinking phase before the hard decline arrives around 2030.
+In 2026, the 2003 La Grange des Pères is past its projected peak of 2014-2025, now in the mature drinking phase before the hard decline arrives around 2030.
+The 2003 European heat wave produced wines of exceptional initial concentration from Laurent Vaillé's high-altitude Hérault estate, but also wines that have aged faster than La Grange's typically slower-developing expressions.
 At twenty-three years from harvest, the wine's rich black cherry, Provençal herb, and wild fennel character has shifted toward dried fruit, tobacco, and an earthy, leathery tertiary profile.
 The velvety texture from the low-yield gobelet vines persists.
 Those with bottles should drink now - this is not a wine to hold further into 2027 or beyond.

 Deep garnet with a mature brick rim that speaks to the 2003 vintage's advance ripening.
 The nose carries the heat wave vintage's signature richness: dried black cherry and dark plum lead over Provençal herbs and wild fennel, with hints of leather, tobacco, and a dark, gamey earthiness emerging with aeration.
 On the palate, the wine's velvety texture from the gobelet vine old stock remains intact - a luxury of the low-yield Hérault approach that keeps the 2003 alive and pleasurable well past its projected peak.
 The finish is medium-long with mineral depth and herb notes.
 Drink this year rather than waiting.